patotter/patotter/README.md

 ## ✨ Expert in:

+- Component Libraries
+- Design Systems Development
+- Styles architecture for multi-repo/multi-fronts
+- Cross-browser CSS
+- Animations
+- Interactions and micro-interactions
 - UI/UX
-- Cross-browser compatibility
-- Styles
 - Accessibility

 ## 💘 In love with: